Forms

 1. Container

-• Wraps the entire autocomplete area, including the input and dropdown
+• Wraps entire autocomplete area including input and dropdown

-• Handles positioning, sizing, and possible floating layers for the suggestions
+• Handles positioning, sizing, and floating layers for suggestions

 1. Input

-• Provides real-time updates and triggers suggestion fetching
+• Gives real-time updates and triggers suggestion fetching

 1. Label

-• Provides clarity for screen readers and visible context for users
+• Clarifies for screen readers and provides visible context

 1. Clear Button